-15.-Form of Acceptance.-The acceptance mentioned in the preceding aragraph shall be substantially in the following form: TATE OF COLORADO, County of Mesa, ity of Grand Junction.
-I,, having heretofore been ominated for the office of (Signed) Subscribed and sworn to before me thisday of My commission expires Notary Public.
-16.-Preservation of Petitions, Etc.-The city clerk shall preserve in his office, for a period of two years, all petitions of nomination, and all certificates, acceptances, and rejections belonging thereto filed under this particle.
-17. Election Notices.-The city clerk shall, on the tenth day before every city election, certify a list of the candidates so nominated for office at such election, whose names are entitled to appear on the ballot, as being the list of candidates nominated as required by this charter, together with the offices to be filled at such election, designating whether such election is for a full or unexpired term; and he shall file in his office said certified list of names and the offices so to be filled, and he shall cause to be published in a notice calling such election, for three successive days before such election, in two daily newspapers of general circulation, and published in the city of Grand Junction, an election notice, which said notice shall contain a list of said names of candidates, the offices to be filled, and the time when, and the places of holding such election.
-18. Preferential Ballot-Form.-The city clerk shall cause ballots for each general and special election to be printed, bound, numbered, endorsed, and authenticated, as provided by the constitution and laws of the State, except as otherwise required in this Charter.
+- 16. Preservation of Petitions, Etc.-The city Clerk shall preserve in his office, for a period of two years, all petitions of nomination, and all certificates, acceptances, and rejections belonging thereto filed under this article. - 17.
+Election Notices.-The city clerk shall on the tenth day before every city election, certify a list of the candidates so nominated for office at such election, whose names are entitled to appear on the ballot, as being the list of candidates nominated as required by this charter, together with the offices to be filled at such election, designating whether such election is for a full or unexpired term; and he shall file in his office said certified list of names and the offices so to be filled, and he shall cause to be published in a notice calling such election, for three successive days before such election, in two daily newspapers of general circulation, and published in the city of Grand Junction, an election notice, which said notice shall contain a list of said names of candidates, the offices to be filled, and the time when, and the places of holding such election. - 18.
+Preferential Ballot-Form.-The city clerk shall cause ballots for each general and special election to be printed, bound, numbered, endorsed, and authenticated, as provided by the constitution and laws of the State, except as otherwise required in this Charter.
 The ballots shall contain the full list and correct name of all the respective offices to be filled, and the names of the candidates nominated therefor.
 It shall be in substantially the following form with the cross (X) omitted when there are four or more candidates for any office.
 (When there are three and not more candidates for any office, then the ballot shall give first and second choice only; when there are less than three candidates for any office, all distinguishing columns as to choice, and all reference to choice, may be omitted.)

 GENERAL (OR SPECIAL) MUNICIPAL ELECTION, CITY OF GRAND JUNCTION.
-(Inserting date thereof)
+(Inserting the date thereof.)

 Instructions.-To vote for any person, make a cross (X) in ink in the square in the appropriate column according to your choice, at the right of the name voted for.
-Vote your first choice in the first column; vote your second choice in the second column; vote any other choice in the third column; vote only one first and only one second choice.
+Vote your first choice in the first column; vote your second choice in the second column; vote any other choice in the third column; vote only one first and one second choice.
 Do not vote more than one choice for one person, as only one choice will count for any candidate by this ballot.
 Omit voting for one name for each office, if more than one candidate therefor.
 All distinguishing marks make the ballot void.
-If you wrongly mark, tear, or deface this ballot, return it, and obtain another.
+If you wrongly mark, tear or deface this ballot, return it, and obtain another.

-. /

 Commissioners of Public Affairs.
-First Choice Second Choice Third Choice 1
+First Choice Second Choice Third Choice

-John Doe X 1
+John Doe -149 X

-James Foe X A 1
+James Foe X

-Louis Hoe X 1
+Louis Hoe X

-Dick Joe .
-X 1
+Dick Joe X

-Richard Roe Α 1
+Richard Roe

-1
+Commissioner

-Commissioner of Highways.
+of Highways.

 Mary Brown X

-Harry Jones X 4 1
+Harry Jones X

 Fred Smith

+Commissioner of -

-Commissioner of Water and Sewers.
+Water and Sewers. () (

-Joe Black X
+Joe Black X San San San

-Robert White
+Robert White 1 100